pmichali/lazyjack/README.md

-# ORCA
+# Lazyjack
+Lazyjacks are rigging used to assist in sail handling during reefing and furling, making the process easier.

-Orca is a (very) simple, provisioning application for bare-metal systems so that they can be used with Kubernetes/Istio in an IPv6 (only) environment.
+In keeping with the nautical theme of Kubernetes, the lazyjack application is used to make it easier to provision bare-metal systems that they can be used with Kubernetes/Istio in an IPv6 (only) environment.

 The goal is to reduce as many manual steps as possible, so that provisioning of systems can occur quickly.
 This is geared to a lab environment, where the user is using KubeAdm or similar tool to bring up Kubernetes.

-A stretch goal is to automate, as much as possible, of the setup of Kubernetes and Istio.

 ## Quick Start Guide
 For the impatient, you can do the following to bring up cluster of two (or more) nodes.
 See below for details on each step.

 1. Provision the hardware with OS and the pre-requisite tools.
-2. Install Orca on master and build.
+2. Install Lazyjack on master and build.
 3. Modify the sample config file using the hosts/interfaces for your topology.
 4. Run `init` command on master.
-5. Copy Orca binary and updated config file to minions.
+5. Copy Lazyjack binary and updated config file to minions.
 6. Run `prepare` on each node.
 7. Run `up` on master, and then on minions.